apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 =================

-This mod aims to speed up nearly all the noticeably-slow interactive objects that you use throughout BL3.
+This mod aims to speed up nearly all the noticeably-slow interactive objects that you use throughout WL.
 It's focused mostly on things you directly interact with, though it does include other speedups like NPC walking speeds, where appropriate.
 The mod doesn't attempt to do any dialogue or mission skips -- all content in the game should still be